 12print("route:", " -> ".join(path))

-2external write included: FalseHere is the same graph as a complete local smoke test.
-It uses fake order and tracking data, but the LangGraph state, nodes, conditional edge, fixed edges, and invocation are real:
+2external write included: FalseThe same graph can run as a complete local smoke test.
+It uses fake release and health data, but the LangGraph state, nodes, conditional edge, fixed edges, and invocation are real:

 1from typing import Annotated, Literal